nomic/roz/README.md

 I wanted authorization functions at the front of my routes.
 I didn't want RBAC or anything opinionated about how my rules should be modeled, I just wanted:

-* To make intended rules clear
+* To make rules clear
 * To be defensive: have a whitelist approach where default is 403
 * To remove boilerplate (and silly mistakes)